septa-ma/working-in-open-source/README.md

 - **6- Community contributions:** It involves helping people to contribute and answering their questions and organizing events for the communities.
 You can find many of them from Explore -> Topics -> Awesome lists.

-# D- how to become familiar with project's culture?
+# D- How to become familiar with project's culture?
 - 1- reading README.md to learn more about the project.
 - 2- look at CONTRIBUTING.md or CODE OF CONDUCT file to understand how the contribution workflow is handled in that specific project.
 - 3- navigate to the issues tab, to see how users write their issues and how maintainers answer and guide the community.